Apple Mail Search Not Working? Here's How to Fix It Fast in 2026

 Try Safe Mode:

-Safe Boot disables third-party extensions that may be interfering with Mail.
+Apple's troubleshooting documentation recommends Safe Boot as it disables third-party extensions that may be interfering with Mail's search functionality.

 Check login items: